-National Venture Capital Association: Venture Capital Entrepreneurship in Arizona education and continuing workforce development in Arizona.
+Providing a well-educated, skilled workforce is the shared responsibility of institutions involved in K-12, higher education and continuing workforce development in Arizona.
 Just as the Arizona Competitiveness Package is shaping ACA and the business environment, Arizona's Education Package is setting new goals and expectations on the education system.

-Mexican Consumer Electronics Industry Second Largest Supplier of Electronics to the U.S. Market.
+38 Mexican Consumer Electronics Industry Second Largest Supplier of Electronics to the U.S. Market.
 Pais, Marca

-US-Mexico at a Glance.
+39 US-Mexico at a Glance.
 US Embassy